noah-nuebling/mac-mouse-fix/Readme.md

 ## What people say

-Thanks so much to everyone sharing their excitement about Mac Mouse Fix!
-You can find a collection of nice things people have said about Mac Mouse Fix on the [website](http://noah-nuebling.github.io/mac-mouse-fix-website/).
+On the [website](http://noah-nuebling.github.io/mac-mouse-fix-website/) you can find a collection of nice things people have said about Mac Mouse Fix.\
+Thanks so much to everyone sharing their excitement about the project!

 <!--